rubyonracetracks/tutorials-rails-short/generic_app.md

 * You should be familiar with the process of creating a new Rails app.

 ## Getting Started
-* Use the reset.sh script to enter a Docker container based on one of my rbenv-general Docker images.
+* Use the reset.sh script to enter a Docker container based on one of my rails-general Docker images.
 * Enter the command "gem install generic_app".
 * Enter the following commands:
 ```